The Oregon Department of Education, in partnership with the Oregon Lottery, is proud to celebrate exemplary Oregon educators, both past and present.

 Each of Oregon’s 19 Education Service Districts review applications from their area and choose a winner for their region.

-Finalists are chosen from among the regional winners, and then the designated candidate will be recommended to the Director of Oregon Department of Education as the next Oregon Teacher of the Year.
+Finalists are chosen from among the regional winners, and then the designated candidate will be recommended to the Director of the Oregon Department of Education as the next Oregon Teacher of the Year.